 Whangarei has a reputation as the city with 100 beaches, and offers a range of picturesque and safe places to swim, from the grand scale ocean beaches to small sandy bays along both edges of the harbour.

-The district is also well known for the striking sight of pohutukawa trees (NZ's Christmas tree) in full bloom through early summer all along the coastline.
+The district is also well known for the striking sight of pohutukawa trees (New Zealand's Christmas tree) in full bloom through early summer all along the coastline.

 The harbour offers good fishing and scallop diving is a popular pastime during the open season.